Assess, Adapt and Sustain

 Primary Retrospective Data Collection:

-Keeping track of the total population of the SMSS can be challenging given population movement.
-We recommend conducting a regular population and household census every two to three years to obtain accurate estimates of the total population.
-When planned, this census can provide an opportunity to also collect retrospective data on events in the past one or two years.
-This data must be collected by an external well-trained team that visits households within each cluster to collect the data.
-To compare the assessment data with the SMSS data at an individual event level, care must be taken to ensure that the collection of identifying information will allow for linking the households, household members and events.
-This can be challenging if the SMSS has not established a strong household identification system, which is often difficult.
-In the case of SIS-COVE in Mozambique, the assessment data collection included a printout of all households in each cluster which data collectors carried with them to conduct the matching while in the field.
+In the case of SIS-COVE in Mozambique, the assessment data collection included a printout of all households in each cluster which data collectors carried during the fieldwork to facilitate real-time matching.
 The match is done either based on existing household identification or by the name of the head of the household.
 The community surveillance agents helped in the identification of the household during the data collection.
-For existing households for which there is a match on their list, the data collector also confirms the members of the household from a database on their tablet.
-The IT system established in Mozambique allows tracking households through GIS coordinates and helps monitor the completeness of the data collection.
-This comprehensive data collection allows obtaining an updated population by age and sex for the system but also provides an opportunity to confirm the cluster boundaries.
-Furthermore, the population data obtained can be analyzed to determine the continued representativeness of the sample by comparing the data to an external representative data source, such as from a population survey or national household survey such as DHS.
+For households successfully matched, the data collector also confirms the members of the household using a preloaded database on their tablet.
+The IT system established in Mozambique allows tracking households through GPS coordinates and helps monitor the completeness of the data collection.
+This comprehensive data collection allows obtaining an updated population by age and sex for the system but also provides an opportunity to confirm the cluster boundaries, and provides a basis for assessing the continued representativeness of the SMSS.
+Furthermore, representativeness of the sample can be evaluated by comparing SMSS data to an external representative data source, such as from a population survey or national household survey such as DHS.

 Adapt